Saint Barthélemy: 20th century

 the 1960s and developed in the 1970s onwards, particularly after the building of the island's landing strip that can accommodate mid-sized aircraft.
 The island soon became renowned as a high-class luxury destination, being frequented by numerous celebrities such as Greta Garbo, Howard Hughes, Benjamin de Rothschild, David Rockefeller, Lorne Michaels, Chevy Chase, Steve Martin, Jimmy Buffett and Johnny Hallyday.
 The boost in tourist numbers has led to a rise in living standards and rapid modernisation.

 The island was not electrified until the 1980s.

 21st century

 Saint Barthélemy was for many years a French commune forming part of Guadeloupe, which is an overseas region and department of France.
-Through a referendum in 2003, island residents sought separation from the administrative jurisdiction of Guadeloupe, and it was finally accomplished in 2007.
+Through a referendum in 2003, island residents sought separation from the administrative jurisdiction of Guadeloupe.
+The island officially became a separate collectivity on 22 February 2007.
 The island of Saint Barthélemy became an Overseas Collectivity (COM).
 A governing territorial council was elected for its administration, which has provided the island with a certain degree of autonomy.
 A senator represents the island in Paris.
 St. Barthélemy has retained its free port status.
 Saint Barthélemy ceased being an outermost region and left the EU, to become an OCT, (Overseas Country or Territory) on 1 January 2012.

 The island sustained damage from Hurricane Irma in September 2017 but recovered quickly, and by early 2018 transport and electricity were largely operational.